Westbury United F.C.: FA competitions

 The club has competed in the FA Cup in most seasons since 1922, with the highlight being reaching the First Round Proper in 1937–38, losing to London side Walthamstow Avenue at home by 3–1.
 They are one of the few clubs to have taken part in every FA Vase since that competition's inception, but have yet to reach the later stages – their best showing being reaching the third round (last 64), on three occasions.

 Ground

-Westbury United play their home matches at Platinum Hyundai Park, Meadow Lane, Westbury, Wiltshire, BA13 3AF.
+Westbury United play their home matches at Meadow Lane.
 The ground has two small stands, one being along the length of the pitch with 96 seats, and the other in one corner behind the goal.
 Trees that surround the ground make it look enclosed, and there is plenty of space for additional stands to be built if necessary.
 The pitch has a small wall around the outside, and a set of nets behind one goal to stop balls from going into the adjacent housing.
 The ground has a café on match days and a licensed bar which is open to the public.
 The clubhouse contains a licensed bar, a skittles alley and a pool table.